Leta1603/Pixema/README.md

 > Incorporating third-party APIs, such as the TMDB API, allows Pixema to retrieve comprehensive information about movies and series, including ratings, summaries, and release dates.
 Local Storage provides user authentication and data storage, enabling the implementation of personalized features like favorites and user settings.

-> If you are launching a website from Belarus or Russia, it is better to enable VPN, because the API doesn't work in these countries.

 > Enjoy your movie exploration with Pixema!